Tamara Wilson: Faculty and Staff

 Research, Professional and Creative Activity:

-- Published Women in Leadership Roles in Popular Culture – “It’s All About Power”– from The PowerPuff Girls to Buffy and the Vampire Slayer.
+- Presented at Women in Leadership Roles in Popular Culture “‘It’s All About Power’”– from The PowerPuff Girls to Buffy the Vampire Slayer.”
 Oxford Roundtable on Women and Leadership.
 Oxford, England

 - Studied at the Shakespeare Folger Library in Washington, D.C.

 Professor Wilson received her Ph.D. in English from the University of Louisiana at Lafayette, her M.A. in English Literature from San Jose State University and her B A. in English from Indiana University.
-She has a special interest in both medieval and Renaissance literature, and her contemporary interests include popular culture, feminism and fantasy.
+Her dissertation on Shakespearean criticism is a manifestation of her enduring fascination with the works of the Bard.
+She has worked with the Theater Department on numerous Shakespearean productions.
+She plays Professor McGonagall in Flagler College’s annual Great Hall Dinner, as well as mentors sessions of Alohomora!, academic presentations on the Harry Potter series during Flagler College’s Harry Potter Week.
+She has a special interest in mythology, medieval and Renaissance literature (besides Shakespeare); her contemporary interests include popular culture, feminism, Northern California Writers and fantasy literature.

 Teaching and Related Service: